renovatebot/renovate/docs/development/new-package-manager-template.md

 ## Artifacts

-### Are lock files or checksum files used?
+### Does the package manager use a lock file or checksum file?

 - [ ] Yes, uses lock file.
-- [ ] Yes, uses checksum.
+- [ ] Yes, uses checksum file.
-- [ ] Yes, uses both lock file and checksum.
+- [ ] Yes, uses lock file _and_ checksum file.
-- [ ] No lock file or checksum is used.
+- [ ] No lock file or checksum.

-Is the locksum or checksum mandatory?
+### Is the locksum or checksum mandatory?

-- [ ] Locksum is mandatory.
+- [ ] Yes, locksum is mandatory.
-- [ ] Checksum is mandatory
+- [ ] Yes, checksum is mandatory.
-- [ ] Both lock file and checksum are mandatory.
+- [ ] Yes, lock file _and_ checksum are mandatory.
+- [ ] No mandatory locksum or checksum.
+- [ ] Package manager does not use locksums or checksums.

+### If lockfiles or checksums are used: what tool and exact commands should Renovate use to update one (or more) package versions in a dependency file?

+### Package manager cache

+#### Does the package manager use a cache?

+- [ ] Yes, provide details.
 - [ ] No.

-### If lockfiles or checksums are used: what tool and exact commands should be used to update one (or more) package versions in a dependency file?

-### If applicable, describe how the tool maintains a cache and if it can be controlled via CLI or environment variables?
-Do you recommend the cache be kept or disabled/ignored?

-### If applicable, what command should be used to generate a lock file from scratch if you already have a package file?
-This will be used for "lock file maintenance"
+#### If the package manager uses a cache, how can Renovate control the cache?

+- [ ] Package manager does not use a cache.
+- [ ] Controlled via command line interface, provide details.
+- [ ] Controlled via environment variables, provide details.

+#### Should Renovate keep a cache?

+- [ ] Yes, ignore/disable the cache.
+- [ ] No.

+### Generating a lockfile from scratch

+Renovate can perform "lock file maintenance" by getting the package manager to generate a lockfile from scratch.
+Can the package manager generate a lockfile from scratch?

+- [ ] Yes, explain which command Renovate should use to generate the lockfile.
+- [ ] No, the package manager does _not_ generate a lockfile from scratch.
+- [ ] No, the package manager does not use lockfiles.

 ## Other

-### Is there anything else to know about this package manager?
+### What else should we know about this package manager?